practical-data-science/gapandas4/README.md

 ```

 ### Usage
 GAPandas4 has been written to allow you to use as little code as possible.
 Unlike the previous version of GAPandas for Universal Analytics, which used a payload based on a Python dictionary, GAPandas4 now uses a Protobuf (Protocol Buffer) payload as used in the API itself.
 Providing there's data in your Google Analytics 4 property, the below query should return a Pandas dataframe of your data.

+#### `run_report()`
-Further usage examples can be found in this post: [How to query the Google Analytics Data API for GA4 using Python
+The `run_report()` function is used for running regular reports and queries.
+It takes a `service_account` filepath and a Protobuf request.
+Further usage examples for `run_report()` can be found in this post: [How to query the Google Analytics Data API for GA4 using Python
 ](https://practicaldatascience.co.uk/data-science/how-to-query-the-google-analytics-data-api-for-ga4-with-python)

 ```python